john-cd/rust_howto/src/web/url.md

 [![url-badge]][url] [![cat-network-programming-badge]][cat-network-programming]

 A base URL includes a protocol and a domain.
 Base URLs have no folders, files or query strings.
-Each of those items are stripped out of the given URL. [`PathSegmentsMut::clear`][PathSegmentsMut::clear] removes paths and [`Url::set_query`][Url::set_query] removes query string.
+Each of those items are stripped out of the given URL. [`PathSegmentsMut::clear`][url::PathSegmentsMut::clear] removes paths and [`Url::set_query`][url::Url::set_query] removes query string.

 ```rust,editable
 {{#include ../../deps/examples/base.rs}}